dfinity/portal/docs/developer-docs/integrations/sns/integrate-sns/index-integration.md

 # Index Canister

-The index canister keep track of each transaction stored by the [ledger canister](ledger-integration.md).
+The index canister keeps track of each transaction stored by the [ledger canister](ledger-integration.md).

 At each heartbeat, the index canister will query the transactions from